Indonesia’s Prabowo Subianto wins presidency, elections body confirms

 Controversies and concerns

-His rivals Anies and Ganjar said they plan to submit a complaint to the Constitutional Court about irregularities and allegations of fraud during the general election.
+Anies and Ganjar said they plan to submit a complaint to the Constitutional Court about irregularities and alleged fraud during the general election.

+Washington said their teams had discussed issues of “widespread distribution of social aid” that they said was an “anomaly, saying that the level of social aid that was dispersed in the lead up of the election suggests that it may have been trying to gain the sympathy of voters, rather than for the legitimate purposes of social aid”.

-Prabowo’s legal team is confident the result will not be successfully challenged because of his wide margin of victory, local media reported on Tuesday.
+Prabowo’s legal team, however, is confident the result will not be successfully challenged because of his wide margin of victory, local media reported on Tuesday.
+Prabowo himself challenged the election when he lost to Jokowi in 2019.

-The road to Prabowo’s win was marred by controversies and concerns about patronage politics over his alliance with the president, popularly known as Jokowi, who was widely accused of abusing his position to favour his former rival, allegations his allies denied.
+The road to Prabowo’s win was marred by controversies and concerns about patronage politics over his alliance with the president who was accused of abusing his position to favour his former rival, allegations his allies denied.

 Prabowo has been accused of human rights abuses in East Timor, which won independence from Indonesia in 2002 after the collapse of the Soeharto government, and in Indonesia’s troubled eastern region of Papua.

-On the campaign trail, Prabowo and Gibran pledged to continue the policies of Gibran’s father, who retained an approval rating of about 80 percent but was barred under the constitution from running again.
+On the campaign trail, Prabowo and Gibran promised to continue the policies of Gibran’s father, who has an approval rating of about 80 percent but was barred under the constitution from running again.

 They will inherit an economy that grew a little more than 5 percent last year and a slate of ambitious infrastructure projects, including the transfer of the capital from Jakarta to the island of Borneo.